 Japan’s cultural capital of Kyoto is a must-visit for anyone planning a trip to Japan.
 Kyoto is second only to Tokyo for the most Michelin-starred restaurants in the world, and has more pre-war buildings than all other Japanese cities combined, including 17 UNESCO World Heritage sites.
 While Kyoto may seem quaint, with ancient temples and the geisha district, it’s still a large city with 1.5 million residents.

 The main attractions are fairly compact, and Kyoto has excellent public transportation options, so getting around is easy.
 Finding the best place to stay in Kyoto will depend on your budget and travel style, and whether you want a traditional Japanese guest house, or one of the more modern Kyoto hotels.
 As you decide where to stay in Kyoto Japan, Ryokan, or traditional Japanese style inns, offer a unique cultural experience, and may be easier on the the budget than a luxury hotel.

-We will cover off all types of Kyoto accommodation options from Hostels to luxury Kyoto hotels as well as how to decide where to stay in Kyoto, the best Kyoto hotels, best places in Kyoto to visit, the best places to stay in Kyoto, hotels near Kyoto attractions, Kyoto neighborhood guide and many more.
-Airbnb is also a great option for short or long stays.
+We will cover off all types of Kyoto accommodation options from Hostels to luxury Kyoto hotels as well as how to decide where to stay in Kyoto Japan, the best Kyoto hotels, best places in Kyoto to visit, the best places to stay in Kyoto, hotels near Kyoto attractions, Kyoto neighborhood guide and many more.

 This post contains some affiliate links for your convenience.
 Click here to read my full disclosure policy.